 Overall, impact investing in Nepal is fairly limited, reflecting a small investment landscape at-large.
-Approximately USD 17.3 million has been deployed by impact investors in Nepal to date.
+Approximately USD 17.3 million has been deployed by impact investors in Nepal to date, of which USD 16 million has been deployed by DFIs.
 Investors see the small population of Nepal, low GDP growth (relative to other countries in the region), limited infrastructure, and political uncertainty as deterrents to investing in the country.
 As a result, in Nepal, the risk capital market is largely driven by impact investors (unlike in other markets where there is an existing set of commercial private equity (PE)/venture capital (VC) investors).
 For commercial players, the viability or potential of the market is unproven and unclear.
 Therefore, while there are few active players, those that are present are explicitly impact driven (however, even these players are still largely testing the market).